joewashear007/BlenderWebController/README.md

 **The website looks like crap**

 In order minimize the file size, improve  make this script easy to edit, he website uses CDN's to get some JavaScript files.
 Make sure you have external internet connection so you device can fetch those files.

+If the website is working fine, but youstill think it look bad from a design point of view, feel free to help create a new JQuery Mobile Theme!!!

 **The website always has this connection error banner and doesn't work**